oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 In the $HOME/helidon-kubernetes/base-kubernetes folder there is a script create-configmaps.sh.
 We have created this to help you setup the configuration maps (though you can of course do this by hand instead of creating a script).
 If you run this script it will delete existing config maps and create an up to date config for us :

-  15. Run the script to create the condig maps
+  15. Run the script to create the config maps

   -  `bash create-configmaps.sh `